 P.S.
 Depending on the circumstances it is okay to hold a ladies chair and help her, but it is not expected.
 Equal rights and all, so you should play this by ear.
 Watch what other guests might be doing and take a clue from them.

 Courses: There are usually several courses served during an evening meal.
+Pace yourself since dinners can last several hours at a formal event.
+The host will usually announce that dinner is served by saying "velbekommen".
+That is when you sit down, but wait to start eating until you see others (the host/hostess) or you hear them say "værsgo", which literally means here you go or go ahead".
 You will start with a fish dish as an appetizer, than a main course and than dessert.
 You are not expected to help clear plates between courses, but after the entire meal is finished, you should tell the host "tak for mad".
 This means thank you for the meal.

 Departure: When leaving the party, proper etiquette requires you should tell the host that you had a good time by saying "Det var rigtig hyggeligt".
 You can also say it when saying goodbye to the other guests.
 This is the polite way to let everyone know you enjoyed yourself.

 The Next Day: The following day or the next time you meet the host or any of the guests from the dinner party, you should say "Tak for sidst!", which means "thank you for the last time".
 You say this to everyone that was at the party, since everyone contributed to the success of the party.